 Specifies the number of bytes to allocate.

 - Tag [in]

 Specifies the pool tag for the allocated memory.
 Specify the pool tag as a character literal of up to four characters delimited by single quotation marks (for example, 'Tag1').
 The string is usually specified in reverse order (for example, '1gaT').
-The ASCII value of each character in the tag must be between 0 and 127.
+Each ASCII character in the tag must be a value in the range 0x20 (space) to 0x126 (tilde).
 Each allocation code path should use a unique pool tag to help debuggers and verifiers identify the code path.